ibm-cloud-docs/vmwaresolutions/vmonic/prod_overview.md

 The vCenter Server offering allows you to deploy a VMware virtual environment by using custom compute, storage, and network resources to best fit your business needs.

 For more information, see [vCenter Server overview](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview).

-### VMware vCenter Server on IBM Cloud with Hybridity Bundle
-{: #prod_overview-hybridity}

-The vCenter Server with Hybridity offering is a hosted private cloud that helps quickly and easily extend your on-premises infrastructure into the cloud.
-The VMware environment is based on IBM-provided VMware Software Defined Data Center licenses and it includes VMware Hybrid Cloud Extension (HCX).
-Using HCX, you can securely connect a vSphere 5.0+ environment on-premises with {{site.data.keyword.cloud_notm}} sites for seamless infrastructure hybridity and true application mobility.

-For more information, see [vCenter Server with Hybridity Bundle overview](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_hybrid_overview).

 ### VMware vSphere on IBM Cloud
 {: #prod_overview-vss}